-A certified school guidance counselor is employed at the Elementary on a fulltime basis.
-The guidance counselor interacts with students both through classroom lessons and through individual and group counseling, as the need arises.
-The guidance counselor is also available for consultation with teachers and/or parents regarding individual student concerns.
+A certified school counselor is employed at the Elementary on a full-time basis.
+The counselor interacts with students both through classroom lessons and through individual and group counseling, as the need arises.
+The school counselor is also available for consultation with teachers and/or parents regarding individual student concerns.

-Group Testing
+Testing

-- Group ability (IQ) tests are administered to students in grades 2 & 4. - Group achievement tests are administered in the fall to students in Grades 2 and 3. - The Pennsylvania System of School Assessment (PSSA) for reading and mathematics is administered in the spring to students in Grades 3, 4, 5 & 6. - The Pennsylvania System of School Assessment (PSSA) for writing is administered to students in Grade 5 and PSSA for Science is administered to students in Grade 4-- information is sent home to parents prior to testing.
-Results are sent home when received from the State. - Additional tests are given when deemed necessary.
+- Star Reading / Math Assessments may be given to students in grades K-6. - The KBIT (IQ test) will be given in grades 2 and 4. - The Pennsylvania System of School Assessment (PSSA) for reading and mathematics is administered in the spring to students in Grades 3, 4, 5 & 6. - The Pennsylvania System of School Assessment (PSSA) for science is given to students in grade 4. - Results are sent home when received from the State. - Additional tests are given when deemed necessary.

-Group testing is under the direct supervision of the guidance counselor.
-Parents interested in additional information regarding their child's results on such testing should contact the guidance counselor to arrange a conference.
+Group testing is under the direct supervision of the school counselor.
+Parents interested in additional information regarding their child's results on such testing should contact the school counselor to arrange a conference.